 At least on the side of VR hardware CeBIT still has something more tangible to show.
 You could find and try out quite some interesting devices like prototypes for glove interaction, market-ready add-ons for wireless data transmission, market-proven headset enhancements for amusement rides or completely redesigned glasses for industrial production demands.

 Marketing on the GO

-The simplification of headset handling with battery driven wireless devices led to a notable change in marketing with VR: most booths switched from mobile or high-end headsets to standalones.
+The simplification of headset handling with battery-driven wireless devices led to a notable change in marketing with VR: most booths switched from mobile or high-end headsets to standalone.
 Oculus was present for the first time at the Facebook booth, promoting the new GO standalone headset mostly with video apps.
 They also showed a gamification training installation for logistics on the Rift with Touch controls.

-Intel used a rather simple VR promotion game with Rift headsets and gamepads for the introduction of their server rack components.
-Although the puzzle game was very simple, you could not stop reconnecting with the experience when you later came across the game objects as real world objects placed all around the fairground.
+Intel used a rather simple VR promotion game with Rift headset and gamepad for the introduction of their server rack components.
+Although the puzzle game was very simple, you could not stop reconnecting with the experience when you later came across the game objects as real-world objects placed all around the fairground.

 A place where VR can have legs

 Walking around with VR headsets seems to be the new trend on the show.
 A Fraunhofer spin-off impressed with a large scanning area of about 200 m² where they could track about 10 people simultaneously with mounted GearVR headsets.
 The company markets a tracking system originally developed for factory size VR applications and working simulations.
 The installation is restricted to looking around with 3DOF headsets without controller interaction, yet.
 But it was already very impressive to walk through a virtual ghost house with turning walls and floors in the companion of other walkers while in reality, we were just swaying through an empty room.